 - 83% in investments that move in line with the long term liabilities of the Scheme.
-This is referred to as LDI and comprises UK Government bonds, pooled investment vehicles, buy-in policies, interest and inflation rate swaps and secure income alternatives, the purpose of which is to hedge against the impact of interest rate and inflation movements on long term liabilities. - 17% in return seeking investments comprising pooled investment vehicles to give exposure to global equities, reinsurance and European property.
+This is referred to as LDI and comprises UK Government bonds, pooled investment vehicles, buy-in policies, interest and inflation rate swaps and secure income alternatives, the purpose of which is to hedge against the impact of interest rate and inflation movements on long term liabilities. - 17% in return seeking investments comprising pooled investment vehicles to give exposure to global equities and reinsurance.